 A Rest for the People of God

-7 Wherefore, (as the Holy Spirit saith, 'To-day, if His voice ye may hear— 8 ye may not harden your hearts, as in the provocation, in the day of the temptation in the wilderness, 9 in which tempt Me did your fathers, they did prove Me, and saw My works forty years; 10 wherefore I was grieved with that generation, and said, Always do they go astray in heart, and these have not known My ways; 11 so I sware in My anger, If they shall enter into My rest—!')
-12 See, brethren, lest there shall be in any of you an evil heart of unbelief in the falling away from the living God, 13 but exhort ye one another every day, while the To-day is called, that none of you may be hardened by the deceitfulness of the sin, 14 for partakers we have become of the Christ, if the beginning of the confidence unto the end we may hold fast, 15 in its being said, 'To-day, if His voice ye may hear, ye may not harden your hearts, as in the provocation,' 16 for certain having heard did provoke, but not all who did come out of Egypt through Moses; 17 but with whom was He grieved forty years? was it not with those who did sin, whose carcasses fell in the wilderness?
-18 and to whom did He swear that they shall not enter into His rest, except to those who did not believe?— 19 and we see that they were not able to enter in because of unbelief.
+7 Therefore, as the Holy Spirit says, "Today, when you hear his voice, 8 do not harden your hearts as in the rebellion, on the day of testing in the wilderness, 9 where your fathers put me to the test and saw my works for forty years.
+10 Therefore I was provoked with that generation, and said, 'They always go astray in their hearts; they have not known my ways.'
+11 As I swore in my wrath, 'They shall never enter my rest.'"
+12 Take care, brethren, lest there be in any of you an evil, unbelieving heart, leading you to fall away from the living God.
+13 But exhort one another every day, as long as it is called "today," that none of you may be hardened by the deceitfulness of sin.
+14 For we share in Christ, if only we hold our first confidence firm to the end, 15 while it is said, "Today, when you hear his voice, do not harden your hearts as in the rebellion."
+16 Who were they that heard and yet were rebellious?
+Was it not all those who left Egypt under the leadership of Moses?
+17 And with whom was he provoked forty years?
+Was it not with those who sinned, whose bodies fell in the wilderness?
+18 And to whom did he swear that they should never enter his rest, but to those who were disobedient?
+19 So we see that they were unable to enter because of unbelief.